 Cluny

-The abbey of Cluny is located in southern Burgundy.
+The Abbey of Cluny is located in southern Burgundy.

 With the few visible remains of the abbey, it is difficult to understand the importance and influence of Cluny on European history.